This week I’m going to talk about all things MMO starting with updates to Guild Wars 2 and then following it up with Neverwinter’s new module.

 Creatures in the new zone were much tougher than I expected them to be, even with the higher level gear to help survivability.
 And I like the new story direction, despite not having caught up to the current module.
 (Soon!
 I can get into Chult without dying horribly now.)

-I especially like the addition of the Tarokka Deck which is modelled after a traditional Tarot Deck.
+I especially like the addition of the Tarokka Deck which is modeled after a traditional Tarot Deck.
 There are 54 cards in the deck which consists of High Deck cards, Swords, Stars, Glyphs, and Coins.
-Each card allows player to get a different boon OR a different challenge.
+Each card allows the player to get a different boon OR a different challenge.
 Some of these cards will increase the amount of damage the creatures will do to your character.
 If defeated at a higher difficulty, then players earn higher rewards.
 Once you complete the deck, you gain an artifact.
 It’s a nifty addition in my humble opinion.

-Anyways, I think that I’ve given enough of information without spoiling much of the new module.
+Anyways, I think that I’ve given enough information without spoiling much of the new module.
 As a returning player, I’m excited for module 13.
 (Also, module 13?!
 A factor that isn’t lost on me…)

 There are lots of exciting additions to MMO’s lately and not enough time to play the ones I enjoy.

 Until next time!